Emergency Housing Voucher (EHV) Program

 The Emergency Housing Voucher (EHV) program is a new affordable housing program serving low-income families across the country.
 EHV helps families locate rental housing and provides financial assistance to make their rent affordable.
 HACSB began accepting referrals for the EHV Program from the San Bernardino County Coordinated Entry System and Victim Services Providers on October 4, 2021, and is authorized to serve up to 455 families.

 Families must be low-income and meet at least one of the following categories:

 - At risk of being homeless

 - Fleeing or attempting to flee:

 - Domestic violence;

 - Recently homeless, and rental assistance will prevent a return to homelessness or high risk of housing instability.

-The EHV program does not use a waiting list to admit individuals and families.
-Instead, individuals and families will be referred to HACSB through the San Bernardino County Coordinated Entry System (CES) or a victim service provider (VSP) with whom HACSB has a referral partnership.
-HACSB cannot accept applications directly from individuals and/or families.
+HACSB cannot accept applications for the EHV program directly from individuals and/or families.
+Instead, individuals and families are referred to HACSB through the San Bernardino County Coordinated Entry System (CES) or a victim service provider (VSP) with whom HACSB has a referral partnership.

 Please click one of the links below for more information about the EHV program.
 You can also download HACSB’s EHV fact sheet.